 <com.android.car.media.common.MediaAppSelectorWidget android:id="@+id/app_switch_container" android:layout_width="@dimen/app_switch_widget_width" android:layout_height="wrap_content" android:background="@drawable/app_item_background" android:gravity="center" />

-This widget launches
+This widget launches the

 AppSelectionFragment, which displays a

-provided, create a custom widget to launch the
+you can create a custom widget to launch the

 AppSelectionFragment when the

 switcher should be displayed.